2017–18 Denver Nuggets season

 The 2017–18 Denver Nuggets season was the 42nd season of the franchise in the National Basketball Association (NBA).
 On June 15, 2017, the Nuggets officially promoted both Artūras Karnišovas and Tim Connelly to become the team's newest general manager and president of basketball operations respectively.
 On December 2, 2017, the Nuggets would retire Fat Lever's number during their 115–100 win over the Los Angeles Lakers.
 Despite compiling their first winning season since 2013, they missed the playoffs for the fifth straight season after losing to the Minnesota Timberwolves in a win-or-go-home situation in the regular season finale, also ending the Timberwolves' 14-year playoff drought.

+As of the 2025 season, this remains the last season they didn't make the playoffs.